MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 ---

-# Getting Started - Administrators
+# Configuring: Get Started for Administrators

 **Applies to:  Microsoft R Server 9.0.1 & 9.1**